AppFlowy-IO/AppFlowy-Docs/appflowy/product/appflowy-ai-ollama.md

 The setup involves three main components:

-1. Installing and configuring Ollama with required models
+- Part I: Installing and configuring Ollama with the required models
-2. Installing the AppFlowy LAI application
+- Part II: Installing the AppFlowy Local AI plugin
-3. Enable AppFlowy LAI on AppFlowy Desktop Application
+- Part III: Enabling the plugin in the AppFlowy [desktop](https://appflowy.com/download) application (supports macOS, Windows, and Linux)

-## Install Ollama
+## Part I: Install Ollama

-Follow the [official installation guide](https://ollama.com/) to set up Ollama on your system.
-Choose instructions for your operating system:

-* **Linux/macOS**: Use the terminal script provided on the website.
-* **Windows**: Download and run the `.exe` installer.
+Simply download and install [Ollama](https://ollama.com/download) on your desktop device.

-Verify the installation by running:
+You can verify the installation in the terminal by running

 ```bash
 ollama --version